Rocky Mountain Research Station Publications

 Articles, External Publications, and Special Reports

-Keywords: aspen, Populus tremuloides, soil properties, succession
+Keywords: aspen, Populus tremuloides, nitrogen mineralization

 About PDFs: For best results, do not open the PDF in your Web browser.
 Right-click on the PDF link to download the PDF file directly to your computer.
 Click here for more PDF help.

 The PDF below was scanned and converted to text.
 Some errors may occur.

 Publications: Nitrogen mineralization in the aspen ecosystem

 RMRS Publications | Order a publication | Contact Us